Undergraduate Course Catalog 2010-2011

 Affiliate Assistant Professor: Michele Dionne, Dwight D. Trueblood, Barry J. Wicklow

-There is a strong teaching and research emphasis on ecological and physiological processes in aquatic animals or ecosystems.
-This focus is enhanced by the geographical location of the University and the availability of facilities for aquatic research.
-The University’s location and facilities provide unique opportunities for the study of aquatic and terrestrial animals due to its access to the Seacoast and the lakes region of New Hampshire, the White Mountain National Forest, and the presence of two coastal marine laboratories, as well as estuarine and freshwater laboratories.
+The University’s location and facilities provide unique opportunities for the study of aquatic and terrestrial animals due to its access to the seacoast and the lakes region of New Hampshire, the White Mountains National Forest, and the presence of two coastal marine laboratories, as well as estuarine and freshwater facilities.
+There is a strong teaching and research emphasis on ecological and physiological processes in aquatic animals and ecosystems.
+Major strengths of our program are our hands-on approach to teaching and emphasis on involving undergraduates in research.

 New England Regional Student Program